lemonFlavDaBest/non-fungible-proof/NONFUNGIBLEPROOF_README.md

 function validateVerifyUser(address originContract, uint256 originTokenId, address verifyAddress) -- this function is the same as the function above except that it uses verifyAddress instead of msg.sender.
 If projects want to implement NFPs into their ecosystem, they might need slightly different functions to meet their use case.

-##### What to do if the owner before you already minted the NFP for your NFT
+### What to do if the owner before you already minted the NFP for your NFT
 Since the NFP will already me marked as invalid, so that token will not be able to get any of the benefits of your asset.

 However in order to mint your NFP token, you will need to 'burn' the NFP token of the owner before you.
 (This is done easily through our UI) The contract will simply check if you are the correct owner of the underlying asset, then 'burn' the NFP token of the old owner.

 This is not a traditional burn (it doesn't send to the zero address), it instead erases all of the NFP token information, only keeping its ID.
 This effectively burns the token, while preserving some features (that will be illuminated on in the next section) and future use cases.
+The token will be m

 ### Use Cases